 On the North Shannon, Waterways Ireland’s main vessel has been the Fox (113B), a former “bye-trader” or “hack boat” on the Grand Canal: that is, a boat not owned by the Grand Canal Company itself.
-This is the second Fox and the oldest boat in WI’s maintenance fleet; it is likely to be sold off soon, as was its predecessor, which is still afloat and still in use.
+This is the second Fox, which was the oldest boat in WI’s maintenance fleet; it is now with the scouts at Lanesborough.

 Fox at Tarmonbarry

 Fox at Carnadoe Quay